DoorDash is an on-demand food delivery service that uses technology to facilitate door-to-door delivery. Is it a good idea for your restaurant?

 How Your Restaurant Would Use It

 While many delivery apps function similarly, it’s important to understand how DoorDash works and how you would use it at your restaurant.
 DoorDash functions much like delivery app Grubhub, so if you’re familiar with that, you already have the basics down.
+Essentially, DoorDash allows you to provide delivery without having to hire the staff for it or handle the actual order taking yourself.

 Is DoorDash in Your Area?